 There are many types of viruses.
 The exact type of virus influences which cells are affected and how long the virus can survive in the environment.

-Generally, viruses are animal species specific but there are exceptions, for example, influenza.
+Generally, viruses are animal species specific but there are exceptions.
+Some viruses cross species barriers.
+For example, Orf virus can infect humans and Malignant Catarrhal Fever also infects bison.

 Fungi